 The importance of translational research becomes obvious when looking at current drug failure rates .
 The financial impact of pharmaceutical attrition is huge, costing Pharma between $800 million and $1.4 billion per candidate.
-Animal models are considered the gold-standard of preclinical research.
-Yet today’s researchers are encouraged to reduce, replace, and refine their animal use in accordance with the Three Rs.
+Animal models are considered the gold-standard of preclinical research, yet today’s researchers are encouraged to reduce, replace, and refine their animal use in accordance with the Three Rs.

 Figure 1: The cost of drug development is rising, with approximately 95% of compounds failing clinical trial.

-Examples of preclinical models transforming translational medicine
+Examples of preclinical models transforming translational research

 Human Skin Explant Assays by REPROCELL (Biopta)

 Human skin explant assays are highly-specialized ex vivo models which use skin biopsies from living donors.
 In these assays, multiple full-thickness skin biopsies are suspended in transwells in vitro.
 With the dermis submerged in cell culture media, drugs are applied topically to the epidermis and left to incubate.
 The culture media is then collected for analysis where changes in inflammatory markers and other cytokines are measured.

 Human tissue testing possess the unique advantage of being able to investigate drug behavior at any stage of the drug discovery pipeline.
 One example of this is AMG 337, which nearly failed clinical trial due to headaches in participants but was rescued by human tissue research